Kittyfisto/Tailviewer/README.md

 Tailviewer is supported on Windows 7, 8 and 10 and requires .NET 4.5 or higher.

-You can download the newest application from https://ci.appveyor.com/project/Kittyfisto/sharptail/build/artifacts.
+Head on over to https://kittyfisto.github.io/Tailviewer/ in order to download the newest version.

 ![Tailviewer application](/Screenshot1.png?raw=true)